shenxianpeng/blog/source/_posts/2020/07/jenkins-windows-agent-connect-problem.md

     ![Features](jenkins-windows-agent-connect-problem/2.png)

-Then try to reconnect Jenkins agnet it shoule back to work.
+Then try to reconnect Jenkins agent it should back to work.

 ## Install Jenkins agent service